 It seems difficult to agree on “health risks”.
 Do we at least know what makes us healthy?

-“The book wants to encourage women to do something for themselves - for a healthy, beautiful body, for serenity and self-confidence.
-The book aims to encourage them to lead an active, relaxed life.
+“The book wants to inspire women to do something for themselves - for a healthy, beautiful body, for serenity and self-confidence.
+The book wants to inspire them to live an active, relaxed life.
 Every woman can choose what she likes from the variety of possibilities.
 Because an all-round good self-esteem is not a question of age or fitness.”
-Today we have to choose this language to attract many readers.
-Self-confidence, fun, a holistic self-esteem - such concepts capture the zeitgeist.
+We need to choose this language today to attract many readers.
+Self-confidence, fun, an all-round sense of self-worth - such concepts capture the zeitgeist.
 Health as a central component of quality of life: this message sounds good and is clear.
 It is no mistake to answer health questions in this way.
-With all the fundamental approval of this book and its positive attitude to life, I would like to add two thoughtful questions.
+For all my basic approval of this book and its positive approach to life, I would like to add two thoughtful questions.

 Second question: Can I call my goal “health for me”?
 Health for me alone, for my beloved self?
-Or do I take sides for the more humane demand of the World Health Organization (WHO): “Health for all?
+Or do I take sides with the more humane demand of the World Health Organisation (WHO): “Health for all?”

 The WHO lists seven basic conditions for health: